What happened to Dana Smithers? Woman whose death now linked to Bryan Kohberger

 The three later returned to the home that Smithers, her daugher and Smithers’ mother shared.

 Later that night, best friend Tara Cioni said that Smithers called into her home to hang out.
-The two women lived just a couple of doors down from each other and would often just call in to see each other on an evening.
+The two women lived just a couple of doors down from each other and would often just stop by to see each other on an evening.

 “We’re best friends.
 She’s been my neighbor for 16 years.
 We’ve raised our children together,” Ms Cioni told Dateline.